zoya1/Predicting_Heart_Failure_Survival/README.md

 ### Exploratory Data Analysis

 Observations:
-* age of most patients was between 40 and 70.
-Among that, Patients who died were on higher range.
+* Age distribution for most patients was between 40 and 70.
+Death event ocurred more among patient of old ages.
 * No significant difference between diabetic or non diabetic patient when related with death event.
 * Likewise smoking and High blood pressure showed no significant association with Death event.
-* No association be gender and death event.
+* No association between gender and death event.
-* Increase of death event was noted among patients who had ejection fraction of 30% or less and serum creatinine.
+* Increase of death event was noted among patients who had ejection fraction of 30% or less.

+### Model Evaluation AND Best Model Selection

+Numeric variables were scaled using MinMaxScaler.
+Data was then split into train and test data for model creation and evaluation process.
+Evaluation metric we chose were Accuracy score and F1 score.

+ #### Baseline
+* Logistic Regression baseline:  Linear Regression model with default parameter was used to get the base line prediction.

+ #### Models
+* Logistic Regression (with Hyperparameter tuning): Explored GridSearchCV to find best parameters and got F1 score of 59% and accuracy of 77%.
+There were 7 False positives.
+* Random Forest : GridSearchCV was used to hypertune and got F1 score of 70% and accuracy of 84%.
+There were 4 False positives.
+* Gradient Boosting: GridSearchCV was used to hypertune and got F1 score of 67% and accuracy of 80%.